opensearch-project/documentation-website/_analyzers/character-filters/character-filters.md

 # Character filters

-Character filters are an essential component of text analysis in OpenSearch.
-They process the text before tokenization, modifying or cleaning the input to prepare it for further analysis.
-Unlike token filters, which operate on tokens (words or terms), character filters work directly on the raw input string.
-They are especially useful when dealing with structured text that may include unwanted characters or patterns, such as HTML tags or special symbols.
+Character filters process the text before tokenization, modifying or cleaning the input to prepare it for further analysis.

+Unlike token filters, which operate on tokens (words or terms), character filters work on the raw input text before tokenization.
+They are especially useful for cleaning or transforming structured text with unwanted characters, like HTML tags or special symbols.
+Character filters help strip or replace these elements, ensuring the text is properly formatted for analysis.

 Use cases for character filters include:
 1. **HTML stripping:** Removing HTML tags from content, ensuring only the visible text is indexed.